usig/autocompleter/README.md

 ##### Places of interest

 This suggester looks for places inside the City of Buenos Aires (airports, museums, parks, entertainment).

+##### Vulnerable Areas

+This suggester looks for vulnerable areas inside the City of Buenos Aires.

+##### Cadastre

+This suggester allows locating a coordinates from its smp, in format: seccion-manzana-parcela, inside the City of Buenos Aires.

 #### Adding a custom suggester